RESEARCH

 Dec.
 10: ...The Peace Conference has progressed in a wonderful manner considering the difference of people and nations.
 The U.S. has set the pace.
 We have it on the rest of the world, when it comes to $ and destructive implements of war – and they know it.
 It puts us in a position to demand attention.

 Dec.17: At home.
-I attended to chores this AM and then went to barber ship.
+I attended to chores this AM and then went to barber shop.
 I took Mrs. Wilkie a roast of beef.
 No charge.
 I gave Fr.
 Cunningham a roast of beef in return for turnips he gave me.
 He had no use for the turnips – about 40 lbs.
 I am feeding them to the cows and young heifer.
 They like them

 Dec.
 21: ...I attended K of P Lodge.
 The new Constitution went through.
 I wrote it.
 This is the 3rd Constitution I have written for Bonhomie 578 K of P. I have always been made chairman & the work has always devolved upon the chairman.
 This certainly speaks well for the confidence the lodge has always placed in me.